pitfail/pitfail-reports/report2/report2.rst

 Welcome Page for New User
 -------------------------
-Pitfail was originally described as having a "guided registration" process where the user registers as part of purchasing his or her first stock.
-While the user can still explore the stock purchasing interface before logging in, the current implementation of Pitfail does not support this "zero effort" registration because of a technical limitation.
+PitFail was originally described as having a "guided registration" process where the user registers as part of purchasing his or her first stock.
+While the user can still explore the stock purchasing interface before logging in, the current implementation of PitFail does not support this "zero effort" registration because of a technical limitation.
 As such, guided messages no longer are displayed next to each step in the purchasing pipeline: